-In full-term infants more often than in preterm infants, necrotizing enterocolitis (NEC) is associated with congenital heart disease.
+In full-term infants more often than in preterm infants, NEC is associated with congenital heart disease.
 Some researchers consider this type of NEC to be different from other types because infants who have NEC along with congenital heart disease have less of a chance of developing a hole in their intestine, which would require surgery.
-Thus the name “cardiogenic necrotizing enterocolitis,” or NEC that stems from heart problems, has been suggested for this disease.1
+Thus the name “cardiogenic NEC,” or NEC that stems from heart problems, has been suggested for this disease.1

 Areas of the intestine that were damaged from NEC may develop scar tissue, known as stricture.
 This can cause the intestine to narrow, making it difficult for bowel contents to pass through.
 Dilation or surgery of the intestine may be necessary.